CrispStrobe/lego-nxt-bt/README.md

 # TurboWarp Extensions (mostly for LEGO Hubs)

 For some of these, if you use them on Desktop (Windows, MacOS), you need the LEGO SratchLink software as a bridge.
-Alternatively, some of my extensions support a custom bridge.
+Alternatively, some of these extensions support a custom (Websocket) bridge.

 For most most these, you must disable Sandbox Mode in TurboWarp.

+For iOS, you might try them in Scrub App which provides a ScratchLink-like functionality (https://github.com/bricklife/Scrub) (this is untested yet).

 ## LEGO Spike Prime = Robot Inventor Hub